 - Each fellow presents at least twice during the year

 - Sleep Medicine Journal Club

 - Each fellow presents at least two papers during the year

-Sleep Medicine fellows are strongly encouraged to participate in scholarly activity, including a poster presentation at the University of Michigan Neuroscience Day or the annual SLEEP meeting.
+Sleep Medicine fellows are required to present a poster (case presentation or research abstract) at the University of Michigan Neuroscience Day or the annual SLEEP meeting.
 For those fellows who are interested in research, ample opportunities exist for clinical and preclinical sleep research.
-Many Sleep Center faculty conduct sleep research, and additional clinical, human, and basic sleep research opportunities are available in the laboratories of Helen Baghdoyan, Ph.D., Ralph Lydic, Ph.D., Gina Poe, Ph.D., Roseanne Armitage, Ph.D., J. Todd Arnedt, Ph.D., and many of the 45 faculty who are members of the campus-wide Center for Sleep Science (see link at bottom of this page).
+Many Sleep Center faculty conduct sleep research, and additional clinical, human, and basic sleep research opportunities are available with many of the 45 faculty who are members of the campus-wide Center for Sleep Science .
 The Sleep Disorders Center is accredited by the American Academy of Sleep Medicine.
 The Center for Sleep Science is recognized by the American Academy of Sleep Medicine as a Comprehensive Academic Sleep Program of Distinction, one of the first three to be designated as such in the U.S.